 Francesco Della Puppa is a researcher in social sciences at Ca’ Foscari University of Venice.
 He holds a PhD from the University of Padua.
 He was Post-Doctoral fellow between 2012 and 2017, both at the University of Padua and Ca’ Foscari University of Venice.
 His core research interests concern the social transformations prompted by migration phenomena.
 He is a member of the Master’s Programme on ‘Migration Phenomena and Social Transformations’ and the ‘Laboratory for Social Research’ as well as the ‘International Centre for Humanities and Social Change’ at Ca’ Foscari University in Venice.
 He is author of two monographs and several articles for international scientific journals.

 Alex’s practice spans art, design and research.
 She has worked as a researcher for the curator Hans Ulrich Obrist at Serpentine Galleries in London and for the architectural designer and engineer, Cecil Balmond.
 She played a key role in the establishment of Balmond Studio’s e-journal Thinking in Practice and later worked with Balmond on both the editing and design of his book Crossover (Prestel, 2013).
 Alex maintains her own interdisciplinary practice which includes artwork and writing.
-Her research interests revolve around the relationship between semiotic processes and embodied experience.
 Alex holds a bachelor’s in Art and Visual Culture from Bristol UWE, and a master’s in Cultural Studies from Goldsmiths, University of London.

 Hong Kong’s unique geographic characteristics make this city a place where the manmade and the natural densely coexist.
 During several walks across the urban landscape, French photographer Gaëtan Chevrier records this intricate relationship, normally overshadowed by the bustling life of this financial capital.
 The photographs and reflections that follow further… Read more »